ory/docs/docs/ecosystem/deployment.md

 ---
 id: deployment
-title: Deployment Fundamentals and Requirements
+title: Deployment fundamentals and requirements
 ---

 ## Integrates with Kubernetes